-This recipe for pumpkin blondies is similar to the best ever brown butter blondies that we love so much, with added pumpkin and fall spices for an easy fall twist on this delicious dessert!
-We make these pumpkin blondies in advance - they keep great in the fridge for about a week or in the freezer for even longer.
+This pumpkin blondies recipe is an EGG FREE DESSERT RECIPE with added pumpkin and fall spices for an easy fall twist on this delicious dessert!
+These can be made in advance - they keep great in the fridge for about a week or in the freezer for even longer.

 Got you some seasonal ish, right here.